Light Therapy for Mental Acuity and Situational Judgement

 Your gut and brain are also connected via the immune system.
 Your gut and its microbes impact your immune system, which in turn, can affect your body’s inflammatory response.
 Inflammation and high levels of lipopolysaccharide (an inflammatory toxic made by certain bacteria that can pass from the gut into the blood) have been associated with brain disorders including expression, dementia, and schizophrenia.

 How Light Affects Mental Acuity

 Light is one of the sensory stimuli our brains are always processing, and light exposure plays a central role in the biological processes that affect our mental acuity, especially sleep and other circadian rhythms.

 Light, Sleep, and Mental Acuity

 Sleep is essential for high-functioning mental acuity, and light is crucial for sleep.
 Essential sleep-regulating hormones like cortisol and melatonin are also directly tied to a person’s light exposure.
 Light orients the brain to the time of day and dictates our circadian rhythms and natural sleep cycle.
 The brain interprets light as a sign of when to be awake and when to be asleep.

 For example, if you take in a lot of bright blue light from screens in the evenings, your brain can get the impression it’s time to be wide awake.
 It won’t produce cortisol and melatonin at the right times for your sleep schedule.
 This can lead to chronic sleeping problems that ultimately decrease your mental acuity.

 Light Therapy and Mental Acuity

-Treatments using near infrared (NIR) wavelengths is one way to improve biological balance, strengthen cellular function, and increase energy production.
+Treatments using near-infrared (NIR) wavelengths are one way to improve biological balance, strengthen cellular function support stronger mental acuity, and increase energy production.
 When shining on the head, NIR wavelengths can stimulate the mitochondria within the cells of the body’s processing center.
 This can improve cellular energy production, enhance blood flow, help heal damaged tissues, and support better mental acuity.

 Red Light Therapy Improves Balance, Enhances Sleep, and Promotes Mental Acuity